phaag/nfdump/README.md

 ### File formats

 1.8.x reads nffile V2 files written by 1.7.x transparently but always writes the new V3 format.
-Reading files in 1.6.x format is no longer supported; convert them first with nfdump 1.7.8.
+Reading nffile V1 files written by 1.6.x  is no longer supported; convert them first with nfdump 1.7.8.

 Do not mix a beta deployment into an archive without first validating your readers, exporters, rotation scripts, and backup procedure.
 Keep the original